chaitanya2692/my-homelab/README.md

 - Image tags are set to "latest" for all applications in both staging and production overlays, allowing for easy updates.

+## Secret Management

+Sensitive information, such as API keys and tokens, is encrypted using Mozilla SOPS and stored in the repository.
+The encryption is done using age encryption with a public key specified in the `.sops.yaml` file.

+The `encrypt-secrets.sh` script is used to encrypt sensitive data in YAML files.
+It scans the repository for YAML files containing the `SOPS_SECRET_MARKER` comment, encrypts the specified fields (data and stringData), and removes the marker comment.

+Encrypted secrets are stored in the respective service directories, such as `base/cert-manager/issuers/secret-cloudflare-token.yaml`.
+These secrets are decrypted during the deployment process using the `SOPS_AGE_KEY_FILE` environment variable, which points to the age key file.

+## Pre-commit Hooks

+The repository uses pre-commit hooks to ensure code quality and consistency.
+The hooks are defined in the `.pre-commit-config.yaml` file and include:

+- `trailing-whitespace`: Trims trailing whitespace.
+- `end-of-file-fixer`: Ensures files end with a newline.
+- `yamllint`: Lints YAML files using the rules defined in `.yamllint.yml`.
+- `markdownlint-cli2`: Lints Markdown files.
+- `trufflehog`: Scans for secrets and sensitive information.
+- Custom hooks:
+  - `print-env`: Prints the pre-commit environment variables to a log file.
+  - `test-update-manifests`: Tests the manifest update process.
+  - `encrypt-secrets`: Encrypts sensitive data in YAML files.

 ## Deployment and Usage

 1. Ensure you have a k3s cluster set up.